2010 Gaza flotilla raid: History

 In August 2010, United Nations Secretary-General Ban Ki-moon announced that the U.N. would conduct an investigation of the incident.
 A separate investigation was conducted by the United Nations Human Rights Council.
 The findings of this committee, published on 22 September 2010, called the Israeli operation "disproportionate" and condemned its "unacceptable level of brutality".
 The UN Human Rights Council had also condemned the raid in June, before its investigation.
 Another resolution backing the report was passed despite American opposition and EU abstention.

 Israel accused the UNHRC of a biased, politicized and extremist approach.
 Benjamin Netanyahu described the actions of the soldiers as a clear case of self-defense.
 The Israeli Supreme Court, which rejected several local legal suits against the flotilla raid, wrote in its verdict, "the soldiers were forced to respond in order to defend their lives."

 Five shipments had been allowed through prior to the 2008–09 Gaza War, but all shipments following the war were blocked by Israel.
 This flotilla was the largest to date.
 An Islamic aid group from Turkey, the İHH (İnsani Yardım Vakfı) (Foundation for Human Rights and Freedoms and Humanitarian Relief) sponsored a large passenger ship and two cargo ships.

 On 22 March 2013 Netanyahu apologised for the incident in a 30-minute telephone call with Erdoğan, stating that the results were unintended; the Turkish prime minister accepted the apology and agreed to enter into discussions to resolve the compensation issue.
-Following the telephone apology, Israel's Channel 10 television channel reported that compensation talks had commenced; however, a disparity became immediately apparent, as Turkey sought $1 million for each of the flotilla deaths, while Israel response was $100,000.
+Following the telephone apology, Israel's Channel 10 television channel reported that compensation talks had commenced; however, a disparity became immediately apparent, as Turkey sought $1 million for each of the flotilla deaths, while Israel's response was $100,000.

 As of 27 March 2013, an agreement was made between the two nations in regard to three points: